Photo: Karl Gabor.

-IFN is maintaining and strengthening our research on services with a strong public component.
-Areas of study are management and efficiency differences in service production, market models and forms of competition, as well as the future financing of public services.
-Related projects deal with location choices of independent schools and behavioral aspects of institutional design.
+IFN maintains a line of research on services with a strong public component.
+Areas of study are management and efficiency differences in service production, market models and forms of competition, and consequences of introducing welfare technology.
+In education, research topics include measures of school quality and the importance of national reforms.

 Minimum wages are particularly relevant in the service sector, where they are binding in several occupations.
 The program provides information on the levels and differentiation of minimum wages in Sweden and examines the effects of minimum wages on employment and other outcomes.

 The effects of employment protection also differ considerably between industries.
 The service sector has been a stepping stone to the labor market for a lot of young people and immigrants.
 At the same time, rigid rules of employment protection have been demonstrated to weaken the labor market prospects of these groups.
 The program contains both reviews of research on the effects of employment protection and applied research on the laws governing employment protection in Sweden.

 The program also contains studies of market structure and productivity in retail and the importance of population density in service markets.

 Finally, there is research on personal traits.
 The ability to cope with stress, self-discipline, and social skills are all valuable characteristics in many service occupations.

 Some of our research questions are: